faridzy/rest-api-trait/README.md

 Please note that `store` and `update` **NOT** have any validation yet, so becareful when using it.

-**Using only Specific Trait**

-of course you can only use specific trait instead of complete trait from `TraitRestController`, but you must include `TraitRestConfig` and `TraitRestResponse` trait. for example if you want to just use `RestIndex` trait :

-    use TraitRestConfig, TraitRestResponse, TraitRestIndex;

-or you can just copy `TraitRestController` and use it.

 ## Usage
 After you use this trait on the controller, the next step is setup your application routes to point on that controller, please see Laravel routes documentation for it.